xoidlabs/xoid/README.md

 ```

 **xoid** is based on immutable updates, so if you "surgically" set state of a focused branch, changes will propagate to the root.
-This can prevent writing hard-coded reducers.

 ```js
 const previousState = store() // { alpha: ['foo', 'bar'], deep: { beta: 5 } }